OmAgent: A Multi-modal Agent Framework for Complex Video Understanding with Task Divide-and-Conquer: Results and Analysis

 \subsection{Long-form videos understanding capbilities}

-Table \ref{tab:table2} compares the scores of two control groups and OmAgent across different types of long-form video understanding.
+The results in Table \ref{tab:table1} clearly show that both agent systems outperform the basic inferential capabilities of GPT-4 alone.
+Notably, OmAgent surpasses XAgent~\cite{xagent2023} in overall performance.
+Analysis reveals that XAgent's Dual-Loop Mechanism, while thorough, often leads to overthinking and complicates problem-solving.
+In contrast, OmAgent's Rescuer mechanism proves more effective, especially in handling code-related tasks.
+This mechanism enables OmAgent to dynamically correct issues based on real-time results, leading to superior performance.
+Table \ref{tab:table2} compares the scores of five baselines and OmAgent across different types of long-form video understanding.
 OmAgent achieved the highest scores.
 Vlogs, variety, and documentaries contain extensive narration, so the STT data and the resulting scene captions encompass most relevant information of the video.
 Therefore, the performance difference between OmAgent and the other two methods in these categories is not as significant as in episodes and movies.
 In episodes and movies, scenes change frequently, complex queries involve cross-scene information, and STT data might span scene transitions.
 Compared to frames with STT, Video2RAG retrieves data related to the query, reducing data redundancy, and thus has higher scores than frames with STT.
 However, since it only retrieves relevant information from a vector database, complex questions such as "Are there any scene changes between 03:58 and 04:02, and what is their connection?" are not achieved.
 On the other hand, OmAgent’s DnC Loop breaks down complex questions into several sub-questions, including "Extract frames between 03:58 and 04:02," "Analyze the extracted frames to identify any scene changes," and "Determine the connection between the scenes based on the identified changes."
 By leveraging the rewinder capability, it pinpoints the relevant segments for rewatching, thereby arriving at the correct answer.